gcangemi1997-coder/gcangemi1997-coder.github.io/README.md

 This portfolio was designed and developed from scratch as both a showcase and a learning project.
-Every design decision was intentional — from the dark color scheme (#231f20 background,
-#15fdc0 accent) to the modular SCSS architecture split into
+Every design decision was intentional — from the dark color scheme to the modular SCSS architecture split into partial files.
-partial files.
 The layout uses Flexbox throughout, with a fixed sidebar on desktop that transforms into a CSS-only hamburger menu on mobile.
 Semantic HTML5, ARIA attributes and Open Graph meta tags were implemented to ensure accessibility and social sharing compatibility.

 ---